Plugin Architecture¶

 Core standards plugin¶

-The core-standards plugin is required and provides:
+The vt-base plugin is required and provides:

 - All 7 orchestrators

-- Security hooks (secret scanning, security lint)
+deliverable_typesdispatch) - Security hooks (secret scanning, security lint)

 - Core review agents